deepakm925/Data-and-ML-Engineering-in-Google-Cloud-Platform/Querying-and-Modifying-data-with-GCP-BigQuery/README.md

 # QUERYING AND MODIFYING A DATASET WITH GOOGLE CLOUD PLATFORMS's BIG QUERY

 ## DESCRIPTION
-In this Project we will be covering the Basics of loading, editing and modifying data in Google Cloud's BigQuery application.
-BigQuery is a helpful tool when it comes to managing databases.
-The language that is used to communicate with the database is SQL mainly MYSQL.
+In this Project, we will dive into using one of the biggest Data warehousing tools Google Cloud's BigQuery application.
+Here we will cover the Basics of loading, editing, and modifying datasets and databases in BigQuery.
+The language that is used to communicate with the database to extract queries is SQL.

+### The Dataset

 ## WHAT TO EXPECT
 - Create a new Project